Arbery killers convicted of federal hate crimes in his death

 Associated Press

 BRUNSWICK, Ga.
-(AP) — The three white men convicted of murder in Ahmaud Arbery’s fatal shooting were found guilty of federal hate crimes Tuesday for violating Arbery’s civil rights and targeting him because he was Black.
+(AP) — The three white men convicted of murder in Ahmaud Arbery’s shooting were found guilty of federal hate crimes Tuesday in a verdict that affirmed what family members and civil rights activists said all along: that he was chased down and killed because he was Black.

-The jury also found father and son Greg and Travis McMichael and neighbor William “Roddie” Bryan guilty of attempted kidnapping, and the McMichaels guilty of the use of a firearm in the commission of a violent crime.

 The verdict — handed down one day before the second anniversary of Arbery’s death on Feb.
-23, 2020 — was a symbolic one, coming just months after all three defendants were convicted of murder in a Georgia state court and sentenced to life in prison.
+23, 2020 — was symbolic, coming just months after all three defendants were convicted of murder in a Georgia state court and sentenced to life in prison.

-But family and community members viewed the hate crimes trial as an important statement that racism motivated the killing.
+But family and community members viewed the hate crimes trial as an important statement.
 The case also became part of a larger national reckoning on racial injustice after graphic video of Arbery’s killing leaked online.

+“Ahmaud will continue to rest in peace.
+But he will now begin to rest in power,” Arbery’s mother, Wanda Cooper-Jones, told reporters outside the courthouse.

 Arbery’s father, Marcus Arbery Sr., bowed his head and shook his fists in quiet celebration as the guilty verdicts were read in the courtroom.
 He then pressed his hands together in front of his face as if saying a silent prayer.

-He and Ahmaud Arbery’s mother, Wanda Cooper-Jones, emerged from the courthouse holding hands with attorney Ben Crump, then raised their clasped hands to cheers from supporters.
+Arbery Sr. and Cooper-Jones emerged from the courthouse holding hands with their attorney Ben Crump, then raised their clasped hands to cheers from supporters.

-Marcus Arbery told reporters that his son used to call every day, even if just to tell his family that he loved them.
+Arbery Sr. noted that his son used to call every day, even if just to tell his family that he loved them.

-“Ahmaud was a kid you can’t replace, because of the heart he had,” he said.
-“I’m struggling with that everyday,” he said.
-“It hurts me every day.”

-Greg and Travis McMichael sat stoically at the defense table as the guilty verdicts were read.
-When called one-at-a-time before the judge to discuss next steps in their cases, they answered with hushed voices.
+Defendants Greg and Travis McMichael sat stoically at the defense table as the guilty verdicts were read.
+When called one-at-a-time before the judge to discuss next steps in their cases, the father and son answered with hushed voices.

+The McMichaels and their neighbor, William “Roddie” Bryan, were also found guilty of attempted kidnapping, and the McMichaels were also convicted of the use of a firearm in the commission of a violent crime.

+The trial has been taking place simultaneously with that of three former Minneapolis police officers who have been charged with violating the civil rights of George Floyd.
+Floyd, a Black man, died on May 25, 2020, when then-officer Derek Chauvin pinned him to the ground and pressed a knee to his neck for what authorities say was 9 1/2 minutes.
+Attorneys began delivering their closing arguments in that case on Tuesday.

-Weeks prior to the trial, the McMichaels had both agreed to enter guilty pleas to the hate crimes in exchange for being able to serve their sentences in federal, rather than state, prison.
-Judge Lisa Godbey Wood rejected the deal, however, saying it would tie her hands at sentencing and after Arbery’s family vehemently opposed it.
+Weeks prior to the hate crimes trial in the Arbery killing, the McMichaels had both agreed to enter guilty pleas to the hate crimes in exchange for being able to serve their sentences in federal, rather than state prison.
+Judge Lisa Godbey Wood rejected the deal, however, saying it would tie her hands at sentencing, and after Arbery’s family vehemently opposed it.

 “What we got today, we wouldn’t have gotten if it wasn’t for the fight by the family for Ahmaud,” Cooper-Jones said Tuesday, reiterating her anger at Justice Department prosecutors, who she said “chose to ignore the family’s cry.”